-The current Business centre is located on the site of the former Easton Colliery (1830-1911).
+EBC is located on the site of the former Easton Colliery, which was active from 1830-1911.

-The following 3 Maps give you an idea of where the Colliery was located, in reference to modern day EBC.
-And straddles both current day St Gabriel’s Business Park and the Felix Road Adventure Playground too…
+The following 3 Maps give you an idea of where the Colliery was located, in reference to modern day Easton Business Centre, and straddles both our current day neighbours – St Gabriel’s Business Park and the Felix Road Adventure Playground too…

-Circa 1900 – 2 Pictures showing what the Colliery actually looked like…..
+Circa 1900 – 2 Pictures and a Sketch showing what the Colliery actually looked like…..

 …and an aerial view of 21st Century Easton Business Centre